MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 The Break keyword stops processing and exits the Switch statement.

-The Continue keyword continues processing the current value and any subsequent values.
+The Continue keyword stops processing the current value, but continues processing any subsequent values.

 If the condition is an expression or a script block, it is evaluated just before it is compared to the value.
 The value is assigned to the $_